-The previous balance method of calculating your finance charge uses the balance at the beginning of the billing cycle to calculate your finance charge for that billing cycle.
-That means that none of the activity that happens with your account during that particular billing cycle will affect your finance charge.
+The previous balance method of calculating your finance charges uses the balance at the beginning of the billing cycle to calculate your finance charge for that billing cycle.
+This means none of the activity that takes place with your account during that particular monthly billing cycle will affect your finance charge costs.

-The good thing about the previous balance method is that charges to your account made during the billing cycle won't lead to a higher finance charge.
-The downside is that payments during the billing cycle also won't lower your finance charge.
+A benefit of the previous balance method is that any charges made to your account during the billing cycle won't lead to a higher finance charge.
+However, on the downside, payments you make during the billing cycle also won't reduce your balance and, consequently, your finance charges.

 If your credit card issuer uses the previous balance method to calculate your finance charge, keep in mind that your balance carries over to the next billing cycle, so what you do this month affects your finance charge for next month.

 The previous balance method can be more expensive than other types of finance charge calculation methods.
-If your credit card issuer uses this method, you can minimize the amount you pay in finance charges each month by paying more than you charge during the month.
+If your credit card issuer uses this method, you can minimize the amount you pay in finance charges each month by paying more money to the account than the amount you charge during the month.

 Days in billing cycle = 30